 The Intel Thread Director is one of the best features to anticipate in the new 12th-Gen Alder Lake.
 According to Intel, the thread director support and the Alder Lake have been tailored to the specifications of the Windows 11 Operating System.
 However, it also confirmed that Windows 10 Operating System would witness some level of improvement.
 Subsequently, Intel would collaborate with other Operating System companies to incorporate the thread director technology.

-Although the official date for the launch of Alder Lake hasn’t been announced, Intel confirmed that the new product would be launched towards the end of 2021.
-It is speculated that the launch date will be in late October, and this is further supported by the fact that Microsoft may also plan to release Windows 11 in October.
+It is anticipated that Intel will launch Alder Lake on November 19th, 2021 as they confirmed that the new product would be launched towards the end of 2021.
+And this is further supported by the fact that Microsoft may also plan to release Windows 11 in October.

 Details around the new product’s pricing, performance, architecture, and functionality will remain unclear until the product is officially released.